Market volatility creates opportunity to rebalance

 There’s an old saying that says the Chinese symbol for the word ‘crisis’ is made up of two words, ‘danger’ and ‘opportunity’.
 With all the danger that we have seen in the markets over the past week, is there any opportunity in this crisis?
 Let’s start by looking at the markets and what has happened

 In a few short days the TSX has pulled back 9% to 10%.
-From the 52 week high in March we are down 18% to 20% and year to date, we are down 13% to 14%.
+From the 52 weeks high in March we are down 18% to 20% and year to date, we are down 13% to 14%.
 Canada is feeling this correction hard as the metals and mining sector is getting hit the hardest.
-Gold, of course, is the only place that is winning as investors flock to the so called ‘safe haven’.
+Gold, of course, is the only place that is winning as investors flock to the so-called ‘safe haven’.

 What is causing all this volatility?

 One word – FEAR!
 The markets have always run on fear and greed and fear is a big driver in this current market.
 People are fearful of the debt issue in the US.
 They are fearful of a slowing economy.
 They are fearful of pretty much everything – inflation, interest rates, job stability, etc.

 Remember that the markets move on supply and demand and when there are more sellers than buyers, the markets go down and when there are more buyers and sellers, the markets go up.
 Quite simply there are more sellers today because of the fear and uncertainty of the future.
 This should not be new to anyone.

 Once again, I was on the Alberta Primetime Monday Money Panel talking about all this so I thought it was an opportune time to share some thoughts from the panel.